scriptin/effective-input-slides/slides.md

 ### (Partially) comprehensible

-- Directly: you understand the language
+- Directly: you understand the language.
-- Indirectly, via a side-channel: you understand the context
+- Indirectly, via a side-channel: you understand the context.

-How much should I understand?
+#### How much should I understand?

 - I can't give you an exact number.
 - The more you understand, the easier it is.